 - Assess for risk of suicide or harm

 - Give reassurance and information

 This training is for:

-The course is designed for adults whom regularly interact with adolescents.
+The course is designed for adults whom regularly interact with adolescents, but may also be appropriate for older adolescents (16 and older) so as to encourage youth peer to peer interaction.
 Anyone who regularly works or interacts with youth – teachers, athletic coaches, mentors, juvenile justice professionals – may find the course content useful.
 The core Mental Health First Aid course has been successfully offered to a variety of audiences including hospital staff, employers and business leaders, faith communities, law enforcement, and the general public.

 Note: Youth Mental Health First Aid is not specifically designed for parents of youth with mental health challenges.
 Although parents & families may find the course content useful, the course provides a basic level of information and guidance, rather than more in-depth information on navigating the healthcare system, which parents may wish to explore.